Water Treatment Services in Detroit, MI

 A Trusted Water Treatment Company in Detroit, MI

 At Chardon Laboratories, we sell clean systems — not just chemicals.
-That’s why our ISO-certified team works with you to create a treatment plan that’s personalized and keeps your operating costs in check.
-With our collaborative approach and history of results, we’ve become a trusted water treatment company in Detroit.
+That’s why our team, certified by the International Organization for Standardization (ISO), works with you to create a treatment plan that’s personalized and keeps your operating costs in check.
+With our collaborative approach and history of successful results, we’ve become a trusted water treatment company in Detroit that handles the problems associated with different water systems, like corrosion, scale and biological growth.

-Find out more about our water treatment, which include HVAC systems and cooling towers, below.
+Find out more about our water treatment services, which include HVAC systems and cooling towers, below.

 Boiler Water Treatment in Detroit

 Scale and corrosion are the biggest threats to your boilers.
-If you’re searching for a provider of boiler water treatment in Detroit, you can rely on our team, equipment and experience to reduce these threats.
-By blowing down the boiler according to our recommendations, as well as using water softeners and chemicals, we can prevent scale from forming.
+If you’re searching for boiler water treatment in Detroit, you can rely on our team, equipment and experience to reduce these threats.
+By blowing down the boiler according to our recommendations, as well as using water softeners and chemicals, we can prevent scale from forming and damaging your equipment.
 Our proven chemical water treatment program uses a combination of sulfites and different chemicals to prevent corrosion.

 Chardon provides boiler chemicals in Detroit and other parts of Michigan, helping you treat these issues using professional equipment, ISO-certified technicians and extensive experience in the field.
-Learn more about our boiler treatment services and contact us today for boiler chemicals in Detroit!
+Learn more about our boiler treatment services by reaching out to the experts in Detroit water treatment services at Chardon.

 Closed Loop Water Treatment in Detroit

-Our closed loop water treatment for Detroit are effective for a variety of loop systems — chilled water, hot water, condenser cooling tower water, geothermal and glycol loops.
-Because these loop systems can corrode and become contaminate with anaerobic bacteria, it’s crucial to take a proactive maintenance approach.
-Our treatment range from changing filters and testing pH to cleaning and flushing the system.
+Our closed-loop water treatment in Detroit is effective for a variety of loop systems — chilled water, hot water, condenser cooling tower water, geothermal and glycol loops.
+Because these loop systems can corrode and become contaminated with anaerobic bacteria, it’s crucial to take a proactive maintenance approach.
+Our treatments range from changing filters and testing pH to cleaning and flushing the system.
 These methods prevent corrosion from bacteria, oxygen and problematic pH levels.

 Cooling Tower Water Treatment in Detroit